 Length and Time Phasing of Assistance

-Consult the Notice of Funding Opportunity for the period of support.
+Consult Section II of the funding opportunity announcement for the period of support.
 See the following for information on how assistance is awarded/released: Grantee drawdown funds, as necessary, from the Payment Management System (PMS).
 PMS is the centralized web based payment system for HHS awards.

 Post Assistance Requirements